-- Understanding human transit demands/needs: Example: Upcoming Closure of Pulaski Skyway in NJ. - Key commuter route into NYC - Traffic modeling NJ Dept. of Transportation - Leads to idea of employers shifting work hours - Leads to idea of usage of shoulder on NJ Tpk - But: need real-time rerouting thru signs, social media, etc. - Modeling challenge: what if everyone responds to same routing guidance??? - Project of CCICADA Center at DIMACS in collaboration with Port Authority of NY/NJ
+- Understanding human transit demands/needs: Example: Closure of Pulaski Skyway in NJ. - Key commuter route into NYC - Traffic modeling NJ Dept. of Transportation - Leads to idea of employers shifting work hours - Leads to idea of usage of shoulder on NJ Turnpike - But: need real-time rerouting thru signs, social media, etc. - Modeling challenge: what if everyone responds to same routing guidance??? - What happens in emergency situations? - CCICADA got involved in discussions with Port Authority of NY/NJ - took a look at their traffic models